deepdrive/deepdrive/README.md

 ## Thanks

-Special thanks to [Rafał Józefowicz](https://scholar.google.com/citations?user=C7zfAI4AAAAJ) for contributing the original [training](#tensorflow_agent/train) code on which ours is based
+Special thanks to [Rafał Józefowicz](https://scholar.google.com/citations?user=C7zfAI4AAAAJ) for contributing the original [training](#tensorflow_agent/train) code used for the baseline agent